colbylwilliams/colbylwilliams.github.io/_posts/2017-07-06-using-multiple-storyboards.markdown

 ---
 layout:	post
-title:	Using Multiple Storyboards in Xcode IB and Xamarin
+title:	"Using Multiple Storyboards in Xcode IB and Xamarin"
 tags:	xamarin xamarin-studio xcode
 excerpt: This video shows how you can use multiple `.storyboards` in your Xamarin.iOS (or just iOS) app, and create segues in Interface Builder directly to another `.storyboard` just like you would to a `UIViewController`.
 ---